The Ordered Universe

 The Ordered Universe project has spawned a number of creative collaborations...

-I will be artist in residence for the Ordered Universe in the summer of 2017.
+I will be artist in residence at Durham University during the summer of 2017.
 The residency, 'Sculpting with Light: Medieval and Modern Cosmology' will explore the central importance of light to the universe in both periods, the notion of power and movement within the heavens, the importance of geometry in establishing sense of place, and ideas about unity and complexity, order and disorder, structure and entropy.
 Click here to find out more about the project.

 'Lens of Sound' is a related project in collaboration with Joshua Harvey, DPhil Researcher at Oxford University, which brings together a dynamic fusion of medieval and modern science with on-going artistic experiment and performance.
 The project aims to give rise to three-dimensional cymatics in physical form.
 To see the video and find out more click here.